Share this story

 These are all important questions to ask before you choose an organisation.

 Please do not assume that guides from around the area are the best to trek with.
-While they may know mountain routes, most of them are not trained to tackle medical or weather emergencies!
-If they are, then that’s great!
-But it’s best you train yourself if you’re relying on a guide.
+While they may know mountain routes, most of them are not trained to tackle medical or weather emergencies.
+We say this from harrowing experiences in the past, where locals have approached our Trek Leaders for last-minute emergency aid, where their trekkers were in near-death situations.

 To stay safe, choose to trek with organisations and Trek Leaders who are well-trained and seasoned in the mountains.
 If the situation arises, they must be able to save your life.